 Hyper-Elastic Polymer has a number of advantages and disadvantages.
 It is responsive and makes switching sleeping positions very easy at night.

 It also has a slinky, malleable feel to it, which makes moving the pillow around very difficult.
-In the video below, we actually folded the pillow in half to show just how bendy it is, but also to showcase how responsive it is.
+In the video above, we actually folded the pillow in half to show just how bendy it is, but also to showcase how responsive it is.

 It also requires no fluffing, which means it will be the same height and shape all night long.
 This is one of the main marketing points that Purple uses when they promote this pillow.
 It’s a durable pillow that has a blend of pressure relief and support.